jedwards1211/meteor-webpack-react/README.md

 In dev mode, both `webpack-dev-server` and `meteor` run simultaneously on different ports (9090 and 3000, respectively), and a `webpack --watch` is also running to compile and output the server code.
 A script in `meteor/dev/loadClientBundle.html` inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
 (It's a bit weird I know, but one can't have a relative URL to a different port, and just putting a script tag to `http://localhost:9090/...` wouldn't work if you're testing on separate device from your dev box).

+### If you need to use Meteor packages that depend on the `react` Meteor package

+This is where it gets tricky, but there is an experimental solution in the `react-commons` branch.

+`react-hot-loader` requires many internal React modules, thus it doesn't work with components created by an instance of React loaded from `react-runtime-dev`.

+But if React is loaded by Webpack, then the the modules required by `react-hot-loader` will be the same as in that instance of React.

+This poses a problem if you want to use any Meteor packages that depend on the `react` package, as it will load a second copy of React.
+The solution is to override the `react-runtime` package with a local fork that exports React from a Webpack Commons Chunk.

 ### Windows note

 `meteor/.prod/client/main.js` is a soft link to `../../../webpack/assets/client.bundle.js`.